 Visit South Bay Medical Center via a virtual tour.

-NEW: Entrance to Emergency, Diagnostic Imaging (X-ray), and Cashier services is now located at 25820 Normandie Avenue, Harbor City.
+NOTE: Entrance to Emergency, Diagnostic Imaging (X-ray), and Cashier services is located at 25820 Normandie Avenue, Harbor City.
 Enter driveway on east side of the street, between Pacific Coast Highway and Vermont Avenue.

 Kaiser Permanente’s Non-Discrimination Policy